 BIOGRAPHY & RESUME

 Peter Colley is an award-winning Canadian writer based in Los Angeles and Toronto.
-His stage plays have been produced in 30 countries, 48 of the 50 states in the US and every province in Canada.
+His stage plays have been produced in 32 countries, 48 of the 50 states in the US and every province in Canada.
 He was nominated for the 2000 Humanitas Prize for screenwriting and was a semi-finalist for the 2006 and 2007 Eugene O'Neill awards, the winner of a 2008 New American Play Award from Theatre Communications Group (TCG), 2009 winner New Zealand's NAPTA award for "Best Play".
 In 2010 his musical CAGNEY was the winner of the Florida Theatre Award (Carbonell) for "Best New Work".
 In 2015 it had a successful sold-out run Off-Broadway at The York Theatre, breaking a box-office record.
 It was given the New York Theatre Guide Award as one of "The Top Five Shows Of The Week".
 It reopened in a larger theatre in New York (The Westside Theatre) in May 2016 and has now celebrated its 500th performance.
 The Los Angeles premiere is in October 2017 and it begins a pre-Broadway tryout at the Pioneer Theatre in Salt Lake City in 2019.

 include: OUTER CRITICS CIRCLE AWARDS: Outstanding New Off-Broadway Musical.